-The Dfe state that there is a "need to create and reinforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs".
-The government set out its definition of British values in the 2011 Prevent Strategy and these values were reiterated by the Prime Minister in 2014.
-At Great Oaks School these values are taught and reinforced regularly in the following ways:
+The Department for Education state that there is a "need to create and reinforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs".

+The government set out its definition of British values in the 2011 Prevent Strategy.

-Through a broad and balanced curriculum including PSHE, Citizenship, RE, Collective Worship, humanities and the arts and through planned themes throughout the year.
-Examples through the planned curriculum include History - slavery, holocaust; Geography - Other countries and cultures Japan, Kenya, Brazil, The Arts - music, art and literature from different cultures.
+At Great Oaks School these values are taught and reinforced regularly through a broad and balanced curriculum including PSHE, Citizenship, RE, Collective Worship, humanities and the arts and through planned themes throughout the year.
+Examples through the planned curriculum include:

+History - slavery, holocaust Geography - Other countries and cultures Japan, Kenya, Brazil The Arts - music, art and literature from different cultures

 We take opportunities to promote British values through our assemblies and whole school themes and structures such as electing the student council.
 Through a well-planned curriculum which includes opportunities to explore these values.
-These have to be planned carefully and differentiated to meet the broad and complex range of learning need of the students.
+These must be planned carefully and differentiated to meet the broad and complex range of learning need of the students.